ysunmiles/MD_05_6-Step_Speed_OpenLoop/readme.md

 ## Debug Checklist

-When manual commutation does not work, check these signals in order:
+When Hall-based commutation does not work, check these signals in order:

+1. Confirm Hall sensor inputs (PH10, PH11, PH12) are reading correctly in the monitor task.
-1. Confirm `EXTI2_IRQHandler()` is reached when PE2 is pulled low.
+2. Confirm `EXTI_Callback()` is triggered when Hall sensors transition.
-2. Confirm `HAL_GPIO_EXTI_Callback()` calls `vTaskNotifyGiveFromISR()`.
-3. Confirm `MotorCtrlTask` increments `step` after each button press.
+3. Confirm `MotorCtrlTask` is notified and calls `MotorCtrl_DriveMotor()` with the correct Hall signal.
 4. Confirm `CTRL_SD` is at the driver enable level.
 5. Measure PA8/PA9/PA10 for 20 kHz PWM and PB13/PB14/PB15 for the selected low-side output.
+6. Verify the commutation pattern matches the forward or reverse table based on motor direction.
-6. Test with a current-limited supply until dead-time and fault handling are verified.
+7. Test with a current-limited supply until dead-time and fault handling are verified.
+8. If commutation is reversed, swap the motor direction setting or check Hall sensor wiring polarity.

 ## Regenerating CubeMX Files